Preston-Landers/speakur-discussion/components/speakur-discussion/README.md

 ## Requirements

-* You must have a web page where you can control the whole page's HTML (i.e, not certain blog services that restrict scripts.)
+* You must have a web page where you can control the page's HTML and add scripts (i.e, not certain blog services that restrict scripts.)

 * A free (or paid) account on Firebase.com (FB), a cloud database service owned by Google.